duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Note that `ROS_MASTER_HOSTNAME` should not contain `.local` at the end.

-NOTE: After everything is over, please run:
+NOTE: Once the Diagnostic tool is no longer required at the end of the demo and has been closed, please run:

     laptop $ xhost -local:host